arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 }
 ```

-The API response has more fields in it, but these are the ones we are interested in.
-Note how we are also using `@JsonAlias` here, which means that we should be testing the deserialization.
+The API response has more fields in it, but we are ignoring the uninteresting ones.
+Note how we are also using `@JsonAlias` here, which means that a mocked `WebClient` would miss this deserialization detail.

 Now let's also add an `ExchangeRateClient` that calls the API and then returns the exchange rate or throws an exception on failure: